nihalhakim/py-osrs/README.md

 In essence, this repository allows a user to define screen area(s) of their game client, define timed steps, and run bots to perform workflows with asynchronous game state checks/ menu interactions, and random event handling.

 ###### Status
 Open source.
-Beta open to selected users by demo only.
+Demos by request only.
 Contact the developer for inquiries.

 ###### Note to Developers
 The code and assets in this repository was made primarily for developers to integrate into server-side applications.